What's the difference between object

 Is this really what you expected?
 Probably not.

-If you constrain your type parameters with the object
+If you constrain your type parameters with object

 Summary 📚